SaiNikhil26/Credit_card_fraud_detection/README.md

 ## Dataset

-Explain the dataset used to train and evaluate the model.
-Provide details about the data sources, size, format, and any preprocessing steps applied.
-If possible, showcase some sample data points or visualizations.

 The dataset used to train and evaluate this  Model is a curated collection of [Credit_Card_transactions], designed to tackle the [Credit_Card_fraud_detection] task.
 This section provides an overview of the dataset, its sources, preprocessing steps, and sample data points.

 # Data Sources